mattvick/slope-tech/Slope.md

 - What percentage of B2B businesses have an online checkout?
 - What percentage of B2B businesses' customers prefer to pay via an online checkout?
 - Could we initally target offline businesses
-  - Would there be a ny benefit in doing that?
+   - Would there be any benefit in doing that?

 ## Conclusions